 Supporting Children with Special Educational Needs and Disability (SEND)

-Our nurseries are committed to supporting children with SEND.
-All of our provisions have practitioners who are experienced in working with children with SEND.
-Little Hazels is an enhanced setting, which means we guarantee a number of places for children with SEND who are referred to us by Disability Team Around the Child (DTAC).
-This nursery also benefits from additional access to specialist training and advice from a range of professionals.
+Our nursery is committed to supporting children with SEND.
+We have practitioners who are experienced in working with children with SEND.
+We are an enhanced setting, which means we guarantee a number of places for children with SEND who are referred to us by Disability Team Around the Child (DTAC).
+As we are an enhanced setting we also benefits from additional access to specialist training and advice from a range of professionals.

 2 year old children with SEND, who are in receipt of DLA, are eligible for the early learning funding.
-The children centre outreach team are available to help with this and any other support families might need with making a nursery application.
+The children centre Better Start team are available to help with this and any other support families might need with making a nursery application.

-Our Early Years’ SENCO co-ordinates the support and services for children with SEND in our nurseries and works closely with practitioners and parents to ensure their needs are met.
+Our Early Years’ SENCO co-ordinates the support and services for children with SEND in our nursery and works closely with practitioners and parents to ensure their needs are met.